|

 in the established American archaeological paradigm, this

-material is thought to have been imported only in the form of
+material is believed to have been imported only in the form of

 points, blades, and scrapers, or as larger cores of raw material